amazon-archives/aws-reinvent-2019-mobile-workshops/instructions/content/30_add_authentication/20_client_code.md

 ## Add authentication code

+Now that the dependencies are installed, let's modify the application code to add a user authentication flow.

-Add a flag in the UserData class to keep track of authentication status.
-Highlighted lines shows the update.
+Add a flag in the `UserData` class to keep track of authentication status.
+Highlighted lines show the update.
 You can copy/paste the whole content to replace *Landmarks/Models/UserData.swift* :

 {{< highlight swift "hl_lines=8-8 10">}}
 // Landmarks/Models/UserData.swift